SUMMARY OF HIPAA PRIVACY RULES

 HIPAA, as amended by the HITECH Act, establishes a civil money penalty (CMP) structure in which potential CMPs increase with the severity of the violation.
 HHS has further defined that CMP structure through amendments to the HIPAA Enforcement Rule.
 These regulations provide a tiered civil penalties structure based on the level of knowledge possessed by the covered entity or business associate, as follows:

 - Did not know.
-Violations for which it is established that the covered entity/business associate did not know and, by exercising “reasonable diligence” (“the business care and prudence expected from a person seeking to satisfy a legal requirement under similar circumstances,” 45 CFR § 160.401), would not have known that it violated an administrative simplification provision: $100 – $50,000 per violation, capped at $1.5 million for all such violations of an identical provision in a calendar year.
+Violations for which it is established that the covered entity/business associate did not know and, by exercising “reasonable diligence” (“the business care and prudence expected from a person seeking to satisfy a legal requirement under similar circumstances,” 45 CFR § 160.401), would not have known that it violated an administrative simplification provision: $100 – $50,000 per violation, capped at $25,000 for all such violations of an identical provision in a calendar year.

 - Reasonable cause.
-Violation for which it is established that the violation was due to “reasonable cause” (“circumstances that would make it unreasonable for the covered entity, despite the exercise of ordinary business care and prudence, to comply with the administrative simplification provision violated,” 45 CFR § 160.401) and not “willful neglect” (“conscious, intentional failure or reckless indifference to the obligation to comply with the administrative simplification provision violated,” 45 CFR § 160.401): $1,000 – $50,000 per violation, capped at $1.5 million for all such violations of an identical provision in a calendar year.
+Violation for which it is established that the violation was due to “reasonable cause” (“circumstances that would make it unreasonable for the covered entity, despite the exercise of ordinary business care and prudence, to comply with the administrative simplification provision violated,” 45 CFR § 160.401) and not “willful neglect” (“conscious, intentional failure or reckless indifference to the obligation to comply with the administrative simplification provision violated,” 45 CFR § 160.401): $1,000 – $50,000 per violation, capped at $100,000 for all such violations of an identical provision in a calendar year.

 - Willful neglect – corrected.
-Violation for which it is established that the violation was due to willful neglect and was corrected within the 30-day period beginning on the first date the covered entity knew, or, by exercising reasonable diligence, would have known, that the violation occurred: $10,000 – $50,000 per violation, capped at $1.5 million for all such violations of an identical provision in a calendar year.
+Violation for which it is established that the violation was due to willful neglect and was corrected within the 30-day period beginning on the first date the covered entity knew, or, by exercising reasonable diligence, would have known, that the violation occurred: $10,000 – $50,000 per violation, capped at $250,000 for all such violations of an identical provision in a calendar year.

 - Willful neglect – not corrected.
 Violation for which it is established that the violation was due to willful neglect and was not corrected within the 30-day period beginning on the first date the covered entity knew, or, by exercising reasonable diligence, would have known that the violation occurred: $50,000 per violation, capped at $1.5 million for all such violations of an identical provision in a calendar year.

-In addition, the HITECH Act authorized State attorneys general to file suit on behalf of residents of that State, with damages of up to $100 per violation/$25,000 cap for identical violation, and can also recover costs and attorney’s fees.
+In addition, the HITECH Act authorized state attorneys general to file suit on behalf of residents of that State, with damages of up to $100 per violation/$25,000 cap for identical violation, and can also recover costs and attorney’s fees.

 Under the provisions, a person who knowingly and in violation of the HIPAA Administration Simplification provisions